 An up-to-date procurement process will also ensure that an organization’s supply chain will be able to capably navigate through any unforeseen roadblocks (financial problems, natural disasters, labor shortage/surplus, economic volatility).
 When optimized, an efficient procurement process will also help in distinguishing between successful vendors from underachieving vendors.

-Being able to distinguish between quality vendors will not only improve your supply chain overall but might even lead to compensation from the low-quality vendors.
+Being able to distinguish between quality vendors will improve your supply chain and lead to compensation from low-quality vendors.
 This is especially true is they fail to deliver within agreed upon parameters.

 Businesses are constantly being tested by their competitors – either on price, quality of good or service, or convenience.
 Any competitive edge might be the difference between a new customer and a lost sale.
 A progressive procurement process will allow an organization to seek out innovative products or services.

 An organization with an entrusted purchasing process will enable the sourcing of those innovative goods and services in the hopes of securing a competitive advantage.
 In some cases, solidifying (empowering) this function might even yield exclusive deals with suppliers.